Sell Art on Society6 Step-by-Step in 2023 (It’s FREE)

 You can also check on Google Trends.
 If you enter a phrase or question and you get data, you can be sure there are plenty of people searching for that term.
 Double check with a real Google search and see what the competition is.

 Your search will tell you what to do.
-If your search is dominated by blogs, write a blog, if Youtube videos win, you must make a video.
+If blogs dominate your search, write a blog, if YouTube videos win, you must make a video.

 You can do the same thing by blogging from your own website but there is an obstacle.
 A new site will take many months to get picked up by Google and then only for the lowest competition keywords.
 Blogging is not an instant fix.